-This brown butter pasta with chicken combines tender sautéed chicken, toasted walnuts, and fresh sage in a nutty brown butter sauce that's a cinch to make.
-Ready in about 35 minutes, it's perfect for weeknights or easy entertaining.
+Brown butter pasta with chicken features tender sautéed chicken, toasted walnuts, and fresh sage tossed in a rich, nutty brown butter sauce for a simple weeknight dinner that's ready in just 35 minutes.

 An overhead view of brown butter chicken pasta being spooned into a serving bowl from the skillet.